justinleetyler/justinleetyler.github.io/references.md

 a herd or gang of elk

-a Tbusiness of ferrets
+a +business of ferrets

-a charm or tchirm of finches
+a charm or +chirm of finches

 a shoal of fish; a run of fish in motion

 a cloud of flies

-a tstalk of foresters
+a +stalk of foresters

-a tskulk of foxes
+a +skulk of foxes

 a gaggle or (in the air) a skein, team, or wedge of geese

 a herd of giraffes